ora0600/confluent-cdc-workshop/terraform/aws/ccloud-source-oracle-cdc-connector/migrateConnectors/README.md

 Add Config part2 and click on the advanced link
 ![Oracle CDC Connector config 2](img/oracle_cdc_config2.png)

+I did use `current` as parameter for start.from property.
+We do have the initial load already.

 Add the complete offsets output from above API Call.
 In my case

 ```bash